tribixbite/awesome/README.md

 *   [commixproject/commix](https://github.com/commixproject/commix) - Automated All-in-One OS Command Injection Exploitation Tool.
 *   [SomeOddCodeGuy/WilmerAI](https://github.com/SomeOddCodeGuy/WilmerAI) - What If Language Models Expertly Routed All Inference?
 WilmerAI allows prompts to be routed to specialized workflows based on the domain chosen by your LLM.
 Also allows chat Assistants to be powered by multiple LLMs working in tandem to generate a response.
 Compatible with Socg's Offline Wikipedia Article API.
 *   [SomeOddCodeGuy/OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) - This small API downloads and exposes access to NeuML's txtai-wikipedia and full wikipedia datasets, taking in a query and returning full article text
-*   [NotJoeMartinez/yt-fts](https://github.com/NotJoeMartinez/yt-fts) - YouTube Full Text Search - Search all of a YouTube channel from the command line
+*   [NotJoeMartinez/yt-fts](https://github.com/NotJoeMartinez/yt-fts) - YouTube Full Text Search - Search all of YouTube from the command line
 *   [GitToby/howto-ai](https://github.com/GitToby/howto-ai) - Dont know the right command?
 Just ask howto!
 *   [QwenLM/Qwen3-Coder](https://github.com/QwenLM/Qwen3-Coder) - Qwen3-Coder is the code version of Qwen3, the large language model series developed by Qwen team, Alibaba Cloud.
 *   [huggingface/open-r1](https://github.com/huggingface/open-r1) - Fully open reproduction of DeepSeek-R1